 Your doctor or allergist will begin by taking a detailed medical history, which will include questions about your lifestyle, eating habits, family and medical history, and medication use.
 Your doctor will also do a physical exam and will check inside your nose for signs of inflammation.

 Testing for allergic rhinitis may include:

 - Skin test —Skin testing is one of the easiest, most sensitive, and least expensive ways to diagnose allergic rhinitis.
 A tiny allergen particle is placed under the skin with a needle.
 In 80% of cases, an allergic response is confirmed if the skin becomes raised or red within 20 minutes.

 - RAST blood test—For this test, your doctor will take a blood sample to determine the level of antibody production in your body.
 This test is used to detect levels of immunoglobulin in response to a specific allergen.
 Such blood tests are less accurate than skin tests and should be done only when skin tests are not available.

-Nasal smear—A sample of your nasal secretions may be taken and examined to identify the cause of the rhinitis or to rule out other allergic conditions.
+- Nasal smear—A sample of your nasal secretions may be taken and examined to identify the cause of the rhinitis or to rule out other allergic conditions.

 - Nasal endoscopy—To aid in diagnosis, a tiny fiberoptic camera may be used to view more deeply inside your nose.

 Advice from your allergist: Rhinitis.
 American College of Allergy, Asthma, & Immunology website.
 Available at: http://www.acaai.org/public/advice/rhin.htm .
 Accessed September 15, 2008.

 Last reviewed November 2009 by ]]>Purvee S. Shah, MD]]>